42-Short/shortinette/shortinette/rust/subjects/module-03.md

 }
 ```

-Implement the right traits such that the provided `main` function compiles and produces the given
+Implement the right traits such that the provided `main` function compiles and produces the given output.

-output.
+Despite what Wikipedia says, `24:00` a cursed way to display midnight and shall **not** be a valid time.

 ```rust
 fn main() {